Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Why it’s perfect for solo travel:

-- 24-hour culture with activities at all hours
+- 24-hour culture with activities at all hours, perfect for jet-lagged solo travelers

-- Amazing food that’s easy to enjoy alone
+- Amazing food that’s easy to enjoy alone, with many restaurants catering to individual diners

 7. Melbourne, Australia